sofiaherreraa/SARS-CoV-2_CADR/README.md

 ggsave(paste0(add_path, "/Figure 1.png"), width=16.1, height=5.74)
 ```

 ## Create Figure 2.
-Individual SARS-CoV-2 sequences obtained by country in Central America and Do-minican Republic from February 2020 to January 2023.
+Individual SARS-CoV-2 sequences obtained by country in Central America and Dominican Republic from February 2020 to January 2023.
 The top 14 most prevalent lineages were individually labeled, and all the remaining lineages were labeled as other.
 ```R
 # Load data
 data0 <- read_tsv(paste0("/content/path/centralamerica.tsv"))